ProgramadorFitness/ProgramadorFitness/README.md

 ### 🏢 PF Core Technologies | Software Solutions

-**PfCore** is a technology-driven initiative focused on building **optimized, scalable, and secure software solutions**.
+PF Core is a software initiative focused on building scalable, secure, and optimized solutions for real business needs.

 - End-to-end development: design, development, deployment & support
-- Integration with hardware, cameras, screens, and IoT systems
+- Products: Prisma Credit, Vitrina
-- Values: Respect, Quality, Availability, Integrity & Ethics
+- Focus: scalable architecture, maintainability, and product quality

 > *Technology for the body, culture in the code.*